-How long does it take to get delivery of a product?
+How long does it take for product delivery?

-We are always working with our suppliers to improve the lead times based on specific customer requests.
-Products requiring a Legacy Engineering solution will have a longer lead time, based on product evaluation and health analysis.
-We strongly recommend starting the process as soon as possible in order to ensure the best turn-around.
+We actively work with our suppliers to improve lead times based on customer requirements.
+Products requiring a Sustainment Engineering solution will have a longer lead time, based on product evaluation and health analysis.
+We strongly recommend starting the process as soon as possible in order to ensure product availability.